Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Introduction

-The main part of the paper consists of a detailed presentation and analysis of the new \GTS for $\ATLplus$, which we prove to be equivalent to the standard compositional semantics with perfect-recall strategies.
-While our proposal looks similar in spirit to the recently introduced in \cite{GKR-AAMAS2016} \GTS for $\ATL$, it is based on a range of new technical ideas and mechanisms needed for the correct evaluation of multiple temporal goals pursued simultaneously by the proponent coalition.
-We prove---as shown for $\ATL$ in \cite{GKR-AAMAS2016}---that our \GTS for $\ATLplus$ ensures (even on infinite models) that it is always sufficient to construct \emph{finite paths only} when formulae are evaluated.
-While the proof for $\ATLplus$ is substantially more complex, the technical machinery we use is in many respects lighter, we claim, than the one used in \cite{GKR-AAMAS2016}.
+The main part of the paper consists of a detailed presentation and analysis of the new \GTS for $\ATLplus$.
+In particular, we obtain results similar to those in our earlier work \cite{GKR-AAMAS2016}, where we defined a \GTS for $\ATL$.
+We establish, inter alia, the surprising result that it is always sufficient to consider \emph{finite paths only} when formulae are evaluated via \GTS, \emph{even when considering infinite models}.
+Since we are dealing with $\ATLplus$ as opposed to $\ATL$, a range of new technical ideas and mechanisms are needed for the correct evaluation of multiple temporal goals pursued simultaneously by the proponent coalition.

-The approach via \GTS enables us, inter alia, to perform a more precise analysis on the memory resources needed in evaluating \ATLplus-formulae than the algorithm from \cite{BJ} which employs a mix of a path construction procedure for checking strategic formulae $\coop{A}\Phi$ on one hand, and the standard labelling algorithm on the other hand.
-Our model checking algorithm for \ATLplus follows uniformly a procedure directly based on \GTS and in fact enables us, inter alia, to identify and correct a flaw in the model checking procedure of \cite{BJ} and some of the claims on which it is based (see Section \ref{sect:MC}).
-However, the PSPACE upper bound result of \cite{BJ} is easily confirmed by our algorithm, and we provide a new simple proof of that result.
-In addition to new methods, we use some ideas from \cite{BJ}.
-As a new complexity result obtained via \GTS, we identify in Section \ref{sect:MC} a natural hierarchy of fragments of \ATLplus that extend \ATL and have a \emph{tractable} model checking.
-The hierarchy is based on bounding the \emph{Boolean strategic width} (cf. Section \ref{sect:MC}) of formulae.
+The approach via \GTS enables us, inter alia, to perform a more precise analysis on the memory resources needed for evaluating \ATLplus-formulae than the algorithm from \cite{BJ} which employs a mix of a path construction procedure for checking strategic formulae $\coop{A}\Phi$ on one hand, and the standard labelling algorithm on the other hand.
+Our model checking algorithm for \ATLplus follows uniformly a procedure directly based on \GTS and also enables us, inter alia, to identify and correct a flaw in the model checking procedure of \cite{BJ} and some of the claims on which it is based.
+Yet, the PSPACE upper bound result of \cite{BJ} is easily confirmed by our algorithm, and we provide a new simple proof of that result.
+Besides new methods, we use some nice ideas from \cite{BJ}.

-We note that a \GTS for \ATLplus alternative to ours could be obtained via a \GTS for coalgebraic fixed point logic \cite{vene2006, pattinson2009, vene2010}, but such a semantics (being designed for more powerful logics) would not directly lead to our \GTS that is custom-made for \ATLplus and thereby enables the complexity analysis we require.
-Also, the alternative approach would not give a semantics where the construction of only finite paths suffices.
+As a new complexity result obtained via \GTS, we identify a natural hierarchy of fragments of \ATLplus that extend \ATL and have \emph{tractable} ($\mathrm{PTIME}$-complete) model checking.
+The hierarchy is based on bounding the \emph{Boolean strategic width} of formulae.
+We denote the new fragments in the hierarchy by $\ATL^k$ for different positive integers $k$.
+Here $\ATL^k$ contains those formulae of $\ATLplus$ where subformulae $\coop{A}\Phi$ are restricted such that $\Phi$ is a Boolean combination of at most $k$ formulae.
+Note that thus $\ATL^1$ corresponds to plain $\ATL$.